 All our candle ingredients are chosen to be eco-friendly, but what about the rest of our business practices?
 You’ll be happy to know that we consider the environmental impact of everything we do.

-We take the same approach with our candles, designing many in distinctive vessels that can be repurposed when the wax is gone, like our Marbella Collection and Liberte Pot Candles... as a flower pot, for jewelry and cosmetics, or any other creative use!
+We take the same approach with our candles, designing many distinctive vessels that can be repurposed when the wax is gone, like our Marbella Collection and Liberte Pot Candles, as a flower pot, for jewelry and cosmetics, or any other creative use!

 Some of Our Favorite B Corps:

-If B Corp principles resonate with you, a great way to show your support is by purchasing from brands that are certified B Corps.
+If these principles and B Corp meaning resonates with you, a great way to show your support is by purchasing from B Corp certified brands, especially during B Corp month.
 We’ve listed some of our favorites below to help you get started.

 1. Soapbox Soaps